Skip to main content

 Galkangu (Joint Management)

-We affirm that before European colonisation, the natural places within djandak were well known, had a name and song, and were celebrated as part of our Culture.
+We affirm that before European colonisation, the natural places within Djandak were well known, had a name and song, and were celebrated as part of our Culture.
 We had an economy; we had a political system, and we had the resources and the means to take care of our community.

-In our Dhelkunya Dja Plan we describe the pathways our community has determined it needs to take to rebuild and prosper, now and into the future.
+In our Dhelkunya Dja Country Plan we describe the pathways our community has determined it needs to take to rebuild and prosper, now and into the future.

 Our Vision is for the health and wellbeing of Dja Dja Wurrung People to be strong and underpinned by our living Culture.
 For our lands and waters to be in good condition and actively managed to protect our values and to promote the laws, Culture, and rights of all Dja Dja Wurrung People.